-Since signing the pledge we have set up a mental wellbeing committee which is formed of staff form across all levels of the business and has been important for peer to peer communications.
+Since signing the pledge we have set up a mental wellbeing committee which is formed of staff from across all levels of the business and has been important for peer to peer communications.
 They have developed and implemented new initiatives with ideas including access to mindfulness apps, free yoga classes, offsite coffee catch-ups to bring together colleagues from different teams, and company breakfasts where everyone can come together, eat healthily and chat.

 We make use of the best free resources available and on Time to Talk day we use the free kits from Time to Change to get conversations going on mental health and break the stigma.
 We also share videos and content more widely through our social media channels.
 Our employees know this is an important issue and know it is not a taboo subject.
 This is essential to make sure we can be in good health, and be an innovative and successful business.
 Our initiatives contributed to us to being awarded PR Week 'Best Place to Work' in 2015 which is great recognition for the benefits of this approach.
+We were also Named 'Britain's Healthiest Workplace' for two years in a row by VitalityHealth.